 Divide your article into clearly defined sections.
 Each subsection is given a brief heading.
 Each heading should appear on its own separate line.
 Subsections should be used as much as possible when cross-referencing text: refer to the subsection by heading as opposed to simply 'the text'.
 Material and methods

-Provide sufficient detail to allow the work to be reproduced.
-Methods already published should be indicated by a reference: only relevant modifications should be described.
+Provide sufficient details to allow the work to be reproduced by an independent researcher.
+Methods that are already published should be summarized, and indicated by a reference.
+If quoting directly from a previously published method, use quotation marks and also cite the source.
+Any modifications to existing methods should also be described.
 Essential title page information

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.